Facial Accident Care – Mandibular Fracture

 pinna-outer-ear outer ear-pinna image

 In this digital era, when people can interact face to face with a digital device, the importance of ‘appearance of anatomy’ acquired more prominence in life.
 The increase in the number of people opting for facial and other surgeries that have aesthetic importance, globally reveals it.
 For children, while ear deformity becomes an issue of self-confidence, it is advisable to correct it at an early stage of childhood.
 There are some congenital ear deformities that will be corrected over time naturally.
-But the fear factor is, it is unpredictable, in whom this miracle will happen.
+But the fear factor is, it is unpredictable how this miracle will happen.
 In children outer ear deformity is more common and treating in childhood itself is simple and cost-effective.

 Who is the candidate for Otoplasty?